free-drones/rise_drones/doc/source/SkarApp_API.rst

 The flight pattern used is "above", where relative altitude is specified as a parameter in the config file.

-The message contains a key "enable" to enable or disable the following and the key "capabilities" which is a list of capabilities that the drones need to have
+The message contains a key "enable" to enable or disable the following and the key "capabilities" which is a list of capabilities that the drones must have in order to fulfil the purpose.

 .. code-block:: json
   :caption: Request: **follow_her**